mcclure/emily/doc/tutorial.md

     println ( ( ^number (number * 2) ) 4 )

-That might be written a bit confusing!
+That might be a bit confusing!
 But this applies an "anonymous" function which doubles its arguments to the number 4, then prints the result.
 This code prints `8`.

-`^`, whereever you see it in Emily, just means "make a function here".
+`^`, wherever you see it in Emily, just means "make a function here".
 I call the functions that are made with ^ "closures".
 I'll explain why later.

 ## Making objects